garyorsargos/KarmaKit/README.md

 # KarmaKit

 KarmaKit is a flexible, extensible user reputation and trust system for Node.js applications.
-It tracks user actions, updates scores, manages trust levels, and provides event logging, rate limiting, and leaderboard features.
+It tracks user actions, updates scores, manages trust levels, and provides event logging and rate limiting features.

 ## Features